Skip to content

 Before starting, ensure that the MQTT Streams feature is enabled and that the auto-creation behavior will not interfere with this example.

-3. Toggle the Enable Message Stream switch on.
+3. Toggle the Enable Streams switch on.

-This prevents the stream from being auto-created as a Last-Value Message Stream, which would retain only the most recent message per key.
+This prevents the stream from being auto-created as a Last-Value Stream, which would retain only the most recent message per key.

 5. If you make any changes, click Save Changes to apply them.